 Admission to the Master of Music Education program at CSU or another institution.

-No instruction on June 16 or 17.
 This course is also available as a noncredit option.
 See the ARLL 3006 course page if you want the content, but don't need the college credits.

 Textbooks and Materials

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

 - Rhythm and Movement: Applications of Dalcroze Eurhythmics (Summy-Birchard, Inc.)